KathyaTapia/KathyaTapia.github.io/README.md

 2018-2019 Econometrics Sequence: Econometric Theory I and II, and Microeconometrics Topics.
 MSc in Economic Sciences

-2016 Asset Valuation.
-MSc in Financial Economics

-2016 Capital Markets I. BSc in Accounting and Auditing

-2016 Financial Policy.
-MBA

 2015-2016 Quantitative Methods I. PhD in Business Managment

-2014-2016 Principles of Microeconomics.
-BSc in Economics.
-Econometrics I and II
+2014-2016 Principles of Microeconomics, Econometrics I and II.
+BSc in Economics

 _________________